-Welcome to the Locational Value Maps (LVM) for Oahu, Maui and Hawaii Island
+Welcome to the Locational Value Maps (LVM) for Oahu, Maui County and Hawaii Island

 Locational Value Maps can help when planning customer-sited generation, also called Distributed Generation (DG).
 The maps provide an indication of the percentage of DG on the utilities’ distribution circuits.